palexand/palexand.github.io/_posts/2023-12-30-Worshippers-Web-Web.md

 I'm sure I just heard a Fender-Rhodes, which seals the deal for me...

-If you like the 70's, contemplative, contemplative cool jazz this is your album.
+If you like the 70's, contemplative cool jazz this is your album.
 Actually, _Web Web_ is your band.
 Fantastic stuff complete with flute, fender, and breathy vocals.
 It's hard to beat this if you want to crawl inside your head for a look around or maybe score a detective movie with a flawed, but sympathetic main character.
 I've come back to _Worshippers_ over and over, plus visited some of Web Web's other work.
 Highly recommended.